 14) Are there any other relevant issues or suggestions related to regulatory mechanism for OTT communication services, and selective banning of OTT services?
-Please provide a detailed explanation and justification for any such concerns or suggestions.
+Please provide a detailed explanation and justification for any such concerns or suggestions has commenced the process to check out a regulatory mechanism for over-the-top (OTT) apps such as WhatsApp, Telegram, Disney Hotstar, Zee5, Sony Liv, Jio Cinema etc. The regulator will also deliberate on selective banning of OTT services.

 As of now, there is no specific regulatory framework for OTT communication services in India.
 TRAI has issued several consultation papers on this issue since 2015, but has not made any final recommendations or regulations.
-The regulator has commenced the process to frame a regulatory mechanism for OTT communication apps such as WhatsApp, Telegram, YouTube, messenger, Instagram and content broadcasting apps such as Disney Hotstar, Zee5, Sony Liv, Jio Cinema, Amazon Prime, Netflix etc. The regulator will also deliberate on selective banning of OTT services if necessary for particular purposes.
+The regulator